 Connecting to an existing network with other network traffic is possible but can lead to problems both with the lighting equipment and with other IT equipment on the network.
-Managed Ethernet switches may drop or block lighting data.
-If you need to do this please read about the IP addresses you should use in the IP addressing guide (Section 21.6).
+Intelligent Ethernet switches may drop or block lighting data.
+If you need to do this please read about the IP addresses you should use in the IP addressing guide (Section 20.13).

-21.2 Connecting the Diamond 9 or Arena to a network
+20.1 Connecting the Arena to a network

-The Diamond 9 and Arena consoles are different to the other Titan consoles because they have a built-in network switch and an optical network connection.
-This section applies only to the Diamond 9 and Arena consoles.
+The Arena console is different to the other Titan consoles because it has a built-in network switch and an optical network connection (optionally 2 optical connections).
+This section applies only to the Arena console.

-21.2.1 Optical Connections
+20.2 Optical Connections

-The optical network connector is a Neutrik opticalCON which uses multimode fibre.
-On the Arena the connector is a Duo, a single connector is fitted as standard, but a second can be fitted on request.
-On the Diamond 9 the connector is a Quad with one of the two pairs populated as standard - if the optional 10GbE Ethernet is fitted then the second pair is populated with a 10GbE fibre.
+The optical network connector is a Neutrik optical CON Duo which uses multimode fibre.
+A single connector is fitted as standard, but a second can be fitted on request.
 The stage end of the connection normally plugs into the Avolites TitanNet Switch (TNS) rack unit which provides standard wired Ethernet connections.
 If you want to connect to a different optical switch you should contact Avolites for advice.

-21.2.2 Wired Ethernet Outputs
+20.3 Wired Ethernet Outputs

-The Diamond 9 console has an in-built 1Gb Luminex network switch; the Arena console has an in-built 1Gb TitanNet switch (TNS).
-These are directly connected to the console Main board on network connection 1.
+The Arena console has an in-built 1 Gb TitanNet switch (TNS) that is directly connected to the console Main board on network connection 1.
 The network switch has 4 ports available on the back of the console.

-The mainboard Network Connection 2 is available on a separate etherCON connector at the back of the console and marked as "secondary Ethernet" on the back.
+The mainboard Network Connection 2 is available on the etherCON connector at the back of the console and marked as "secondary Ethernet" on the back.
 We recommend that this should only be used if you need to connect to two different networks, for example the show network and an office network for documentation.